 Edmond’s contribution was far from minor.
 He may not have discovered how to pollinate Vanilla, but his mastering and spreading of a practical method to fertilize the flowers was paramount for the development of a productive vanilla culture across the Réunion and the French colonies.
 Dispensed from the difficulties in growing Vanilla in the temperate climate of Europe, and the difficulties in getting it to flower regularly, the French tropical colonies provided the perfect setting for a quick expansion.
-Réunion went from exporting 0 kg of vanilla in 1841, to 36 kg in 1846, to 267 kg in 1853, and over 3 tons in 1858, and soon would become the world’s leading exporter [94].
+Réunion went from exporting 0 kg of vanilla in 1841 to 36 kg in 1846 to 267 kg in 1853, and over 3 tons in 1858, and soon would become the world’s leading exporter [94].

 Located in the Indian Ocean, over seven hundred kilometers from Madagascar, Réunion was a haven for those traveling the route between Europe and India.
-It had a tradition of plant acclimatization by naturalists and administrators looking to diversify the crops for economic development, and was an important slave trading route.
-During the colonial period, slavery contributed significantly to the agricultural expansion, the start of vanilla culture on the island coincided with the abolition of slavery.
+It had a tradition of plant acclimatization by naturalists and administrators looking to diversify the crops for economic development and was an important slave trading route.
+During the colonial period, slavery contributed significantly to the agricultural expansion, and the start of vanilla culture on the island coincided with the abolition of slavery.
 Emancipation occurred in 1848, and it had a great impact on all branches of agriculture, including Vanilla, and was often met with resistance from plantation owners [94].
-We know from a letter conserved at the Archives that by 1849 vanilla growers such as the Desbassayns were seeing their farms and livelihoods threatened.
-Madame Desbassayns lamented the lack of workers after the emancipation and the “inability to afford the wages of the agricultural workers”, for which she requested financial aid to the General Commissioner.
-Edmond too became a free man, taking the surname Albius, and leaving the Bellier-Beaumont estate and his vanilla days behind.
+We know from a letter conserved at the Archives that by 1849, vanilla growers such as the Desbassayns were seeing their farms and livelihoods threatened.
+Madame Desbassayns lamented the lack of workers after the emancipation and the “inability to afford the wages of the agricultural workers”, for which she requested financial aid from the General Commissioner.
+Edmond, too, became a free man, taking the surname Albius and leaving the Bellier-Beaumont estate and his vanilla days behind.

 The name Edmond Albius still carries an important weight in the cultural and agricultural history of Réunion [85,86,94,95].
 Edmond’s role in finding and, especially, teaching a practical technique for artificially fertilizing Vanilla flowers is undisputed.
-It is thanks to him that the commercial exploitation of Vanilla overtook Réunion at a time that the island was in need of new agricultural products.
-That a slave, with little to no formal education, could make such a big impact on the livelihood of so many people certainly has enormous merit.
+It is thanks to him that the commercial exploitation of Vanilla overtook Réunion at a time when the island was in need of new agricultural products.
+That a slave with little to no formal education could make such a big impact on the livelihood of so many people certainly has enormous merit.
 Given his humble background, he has become an inspiration for young people, and rightly so.
 It is no surprise then that an important technological advancement implemented by a slave would serve to reinforce human inventiveness, as well as social justice.
-Vanilla today is a symbol of cultural pride on the island and it is no wonder that a picture or drawing of Edmond hangs on the wall everywhere that it is being cultivated, processed or sold.
+Vanilla today is a symbol of cultural pride on the island, and it is no wonder that a picture or drawing of Edmond hangs on the wall everywhere that it is being cultivated, processed, or sold.